Eque2-Tech-Consultants/Continia-Configurations/README.md

-# Continia-Configurations
+# Continia Configurations
-A place to hold the standard Continia Config files.
+This repository will be used to hold the latest versions for configuration files.

+e.g. Document Output Templates.